-UNHCR focuses on community interventions identifying out-of-school children and youth, providing counseling and awareness sessions and community-based solutions for those at risk of dropping out.
-It has set up support activities such as homework groups led by community volunteers, increased parental engagement through parent community groups, and assigned community volunteers to second shift schools to prevent violence and refer child protection cases and children at risk of dropping out to specialized agencies/ services, aiming at increased school retention.
+UNHCR focuses on community interventions that aim to ensure continuity for learning for refugee children.
+This is possible through identifying out-of-school children and youth, providing counseling and awareness sessions and community-based solutions for those at risk of dropping out.
+It is also made possible through the provision of retention support activities such as homework groups led by community volunteers, increased parental engagement through parent community groups, and assigned community volunteers to second shift schools to prevent violence and refer child protection cases and children at risk of dropping out to specialized agencies/ services, aiming at increased school retention.

 In 2022, UNHCR has supported refugee children in different ways, including: